crack666/paf2024/README.md

 4. **Notification System**
    - Real-time notification display with urgency-based styling
    - Mark notifications as read directly from the interface
-   - Filter notifications by status and type
+   - Filter notifications by taskStatus and type

 5. **Reusable Components**
    - `QueueList`: Flexible component for displaying task queues in various contexts